Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 - By the expected conversion rate.
 I have no data, but I expect that is should reduce with time.
 In my case I decrease it from `30%` to `20%` over time.
 ///

-### Расчёт денег, которые мы получим от Steam
+### Calculating the money we'll receive from Steam

-Конечно, все деньги, которые мы насчитали мы и близко не увидим. В этой части мы считаем что может придти к нам на счёт.
+Of course, not all money from the players will end on our bank account.
+In this section we estimate how much money we'll actually see.

-`[38] Raw Gross Revenue` — Суммарный доход от продаж игры и всех дополнений за месяц.
+`[38] Raw Gross Revenue` — The total revenue from the sale of the base game and all DLCs per month.

-`[39] Expected Discounts Loss` — Ожидаемые «потери» от скидок в Стиме.
+`[39] Expected Discounts Loss` — The expected "losses" from discounts on Steam.

-/// note | Как мы учитываем скидки
+/// note | How we account for discounts
-К расчёту скидок может быть два подхода.
+There may be two approaches to calculating effects of discounts.

-1. Мы считаем покупки на скидках как отдельный тип покупок, а-ля DLC. В теории, особенно если у вас есть доступ к статистике, это даст более точные результаты. Минусом тут будет сильное раздувание таблицы.
+1. We consider purchases on discounts as a separate type of purchase, like DLCs.
+In theory, especially if you have access to statistics, this will give more accurate results.
+The downside here will be a significant increase in the size of the table.
-2. Мы обращаеся к экспертному мнению, которое говорит, что на скидках мы будем «терять» `X%` от возможного дохода. Поскольку секретной статистики у нас нет, а эксперты школы есть, это наш путь.
+2. We turn to expert opinion, which says that we will "lose" `X%` of potential revenue because of discounts.
+Since we have no access to secret statistics, but we have school experts, this is our way.

-«Терять» тут в кавычках, очевидно, что это скорее «находить» (так как без скидок игру и не купили бы), но будем использовать термин «терять», он лучше соответствует логике расчёта.
+I write "lose" in quotes because it is not an actual loss.
+It is more an aquisition of new players who would not buy the game at full price.
+But we will use the term "lose" because it is more suitable for the calculation logic.

-Так вот, на сколько я понимаю, в перспективе на скидках может «теряться» до `50%` возможного дохода. Но такие большие скидки у нас будут не сразу. Поэтому я сделал рост потерь на скидках от `20%` до `50%` с шагом в полгода.
+So, as I understand, in the long run on discounts the game can "lose" up to `50%` of the potential revenue.
+But we will not have such large discounts right away.
+Therefore, I estimated the growth of losses on discounts from `20%` to `50%` with a half-year step.
 ///

-`[40] Raw Gross Revenue - Discounts` — Наш доход после учёта скидок.
+`[40] Raw Gross Revenue - Discounts` — Our revenue after accounting for discounts.

-`[41] Steam Fees` — Комиссия Steam. Стандартные `30%`. Говорят можно договориться, но noname студии это не грозит.
+`[41] Steam Fees` — The standard `30%` Steam fee.

-`[42] Revenue After Steam Fees` — Наш доход после комиссии Steam.
+`[42] Revenue After Steam Fees` — Our revenue after the Steam fee.

-`[43] Total Revenue After Steam Fees` — Наш суммарный доход после всех потерь, включая текущий месяц.
+`[43] Total Revenue After Steam Fees` — Our ongoing revenue after all losses and fees including this month.

 ### Траты на разработку